pmcgrath/presentations/ktug_git+github_20150422/outline.md

 - See http://www.git-scm.com/
 - This is the original c based implementation, but there are many other implementations and libraries (See http://en.wikipedia.org/wiki/Git_%28software%29#Implementations)

-- For windows
+- Windows
+At this time the latest version is v1.9.5 as opposed to the source version v2.3.5
- - a) Manual install
+ - Manual install
   - http://www.git-scm.com/download/win
-  - At this time the latest version is v1.9.5 as opposed to the source version v2.3.5
- - b) GUI installs -http://www.git-scm.com/downloads/guis
+ - GUI installs
+  -http://www.git-scm.com/downloads/guis
- - c) chocolatey
+ - chocolatey
   - https://chocolatey.org/packages/git

-- For linux ubuntu - tracking latest
+- Linux ubuntu - tracking latest
 ```bash
 sudo add-apt-repository ppa:git-core/ppa -y
 sudo apt-get update